Computer, network, internet and other professional IT services in the Midland, Odessa and surrounding areas.

 If you can follow these recommendations, your chances of being infected with malware are greatly reduced.

 If you think you are infected with malicious software, you probably are.
-Symptoms may include: large number of advertisement pop-up windows or your computer runs slow
+Symptoms may include: large number of advertisement pop-up windows or your computer runs slow or crashes.

 Depending on the complexity of the infection, you may be able to remove everything yourself.
 Before proceeding, we recommend you get a good backup of all of your important data.